rmolinari/thesis_1999/1999_thesis.typ

     v(2in)
     set text(weight: "bold")
     align(center)[
-      CHAPTER #counter(heading).display()
+      CHAPTER #counter(heading).display()\
       #v(0.5em)
-      #block(it.body)
+      #it.body
       #v(0.2em)
     ]
 }

-= Introduction <intro>
+= Introduction
-== Definintions and notation
+== Definitions and notation

 The notation used in this paper is largely standand, and the reader is directed to @Soare1987 for an exposition.
 We note the following.

-Uppercase Greek letters, $Phi, Psi, dots$ will denote recursive functionals, with associated uses $phi.alt, psi, dots$ where the oracle will be understood from context.
+Uppercase Greek letters, $Phi, Psi, dots$ will denote recursive functionals, with associated uses $phi, psi, dots$ where the oracle will be understood from context.
 Without loss of generality we assume that $phi(x, s)$ is increasing in both arguments.

 We use $subset$ to denote the subset relation, and $subset.neq$ to denote a proper subset.
 Set difference is denoted
 $setdiff(X, Y)$.
 It will be convenient to use the notation $turinginterval(X, Y) = { Z bar.v X leqt Z leqt Y }$.